-On June 15, 2012, the Secretary of Homeland Security announced that certain undocumented young people who were brought to the U.S. through no fault of their own may qualify for deportation relief.
-Baylor established a Deferred Action Childhood Arrivals (DACA) Immigration Clinic to assist qualified individuals with the application process.
-This effort began on August 29, 2012, by hosting Catholic Charities as it provided information about the DACA application process and performed free screenings for potential applicants.
+When the Secretary of Homeland Security announced on June 12, 2012, that certain undocumented young people who were brought to the U.S. through no fault of their own may qualify for deportation relief—families across the country scrambled for assistance.
+In response, Baylor Law established a Deferred Action Childhood Arrivals (DACA) Immigration Clinic to assist qualified individuals with the cumbersome, and sometimes confusing application process.

 Under the direction of Baylor Law Professor Laura Hernández, and with the help of Waco immigration attorney and Baylor Law alum Susan Nelson, students gained valuable, real-world, hands-on experience as they interviewed and screened applicants, completed the necessary forms, and correlated the evidence to meet USCIS requirements.
 In the process, they helped hundreds of DACA recipients remain in the country, stay in school, and continue to work without fear of deportation for a period of two years.